 But that silver lining comes with a lot of heartaches.
 Housing is still very unaffordable in two market segments—the Greater Vancouver Area and the Greater Toronto Area.
 Plus, those that recently bought during the property markets heyday, may have to endure some erosion of equity as markets adjust and correct in this upcoming year of slower, more stable activity.
+These are all things we’re keeping an eye on for Canada’s housing market in 2018.

 What should Canadian home buyers do in 2018?